 CSAM is an ongoing set of surveys primarily designed to provide information on labour market outcomes of recent migrants, and their spouses, from Australia's permanent Migration Program.
-It provides data across the various visa categories of the Skill stream and Family stream.
+CSAM provides data across the various visa categories of the Skill stream and Family stream.

-Labour market outcomes of migrants are captured at their six-month, 18-month and 30-month settlement periods, with the 30-month survey first included from 2019.
-Migrants are first surveyed six months after arrival (in the case of offshore migrants) or six months after visa grant (in the case of onshore migrants).
-The follow-up and final surveys are then conducted 12 months and 24 months later, respectively, to examine how outcomes for a given cohort have changed with additional settlement time in Australia.
+The CSAM captures labour market outcomes of migrants at their six-month, 18-month and 30-month settlement periods, with the 30-month survey first included from 2019.
+Migrants and their spouse are first surveyed six months after the migrant's arrival (in the case of offshore migrants) or six months after visa grant (in the case of onshore migrants).
+These respondents undertake a second and third survey 12 months and 24 months after their initial survey, to examine how outcomes for a given cohort have changed with additional settlement time in Australia.